protusjunior/protusjunior/README.md

 - 👋 Hi, I’m @protusjunior
-- 👀 I’m interested in software engineering specifically programming and cyber security
+- 👀 I’m interested in software engineering specifically front-end programming and cyber security
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on matters about programming and cyber security in depth
 - 📫 How to reach me,you can reach me via my Email " juniorprotus75@gmail.com " or my phone number @0758917551